Boaters can have serious, negative impacts on Florida’s waterways!

-Many of these residents will engage in boating activities.
+Many of these residents will engage in boating activities, like visiting sandbars.
 Few will take time to learn the local boating knowledge necessary to avoid running aground or otherwise damaging the fragile waterways.

 Especially in the Florida Keys, shallow water environments are vulnerable to damage from propellers, boat hulls and damaging wakes, among other impacts.
 Popular sandbars in the Florida Keys are especially prone to damage due to their shallow water and high levels of boat traffic.